gettek/terraform-azurerm-policy-as-code/modules/def_assignment/README.md

 # POLICY DEFINITION ASSIGNMENT MODULE

-Assignments can be scoped from overarching management groups right down to individual resources
+Assignments can be scoped from overarching management groups right down to individual resources.

+> 💡 A Role Assignment and Remediation Task will be created if the Policy definition contains a list of `roleDefinitionIds`.

 ## Examples